Action of a scattering map on weighted Sobolev spaces in the plane: The remainder term

 \section{The remainder term}

 The final section gives estimates for the remainder term.
-The moral of this section is that when $ q \in H ^ { \epsilon , \epsilon }$ with $ \epsilon >0$, then the operator $ T_k(\mu_1) $ has better decay and is smoother than $ \mu_1$.
-Iterating, we obtain the needed behavior for the remainder $r ^ { (N) } $ defined in (\ref{remdef}).
+The moral of this section is that when $ q \in H ^ { \epsilon , \epsilon }$ with $ \epsilon >0$, then the operator $ T^N_k(\mu_1) $ becomes smoother and decays more rapidly as $N$ increases.
+This allows us to estimate the remainder $r ^ { (N) } $ (defined in (\ref{remdef}) for $N$ large.
 The details are a bit tedious.
 We begin by listing several properties of the operator $T_k$ that start to make the previous sentences precise.

-\begin{proposition} Let $ q \in H^ { \epsilon, \epsilon}$ with $1> \epsilon > 0$ and suppose that $\| q \| _ { H^ { \epsilon , \epsilon } } \leq M_0$.
+\begin{proposition} Let $ q \in H^ { \epsilon, \epsilon}$ with $0< \epsilon < 1$ and suppose that $\| q \| _ { H^ { \epsilon , \epsilon } } \leq M_0$.
 If $ \mu_1 = \mu _1(q; \cdot, \cdot)$ is the solution constructed in Proposition \ref{MUEX}, we have the following estimates for $ T _ k ^ { N } ( \mu_1) $.
 Assume that $p$ and $ \tilde p$ are related by $ 1/p = 1/2 + 1/ \tilde p$.

 a) We have $ T _k ^ N ( \mu _1) \in L^ {\tilde p} $ if $ 1/ \tilde p \in [0, \frac { \epsilon N } { 2 } ) \cap [0, \frac 1 2 ) $ and